Tutorial#

 App(MyApp()).start()

 Our application still doesn’t do anything, however.
-Let’s add an on_change event handler to the input boxes.
-This function will be called whenever the contents in the text input changes, allowing us to ensure that the numbers in the input box and in the label are in sync:
+Let’s add an on_change event handler prop for the TextInput. the on_change prop function will be called whenever the contents in the text input changes due to user action:

 METERS_TO_FEET = 3.28084